 After World War II

 In about 1965 Frank Andrews came the School of Engineering as the director of the new program in acoustics.
-Andrews was an xx in the US Navy and conducted, along with sailors under his command, research related to implementation of sonar system.
+Andrews was a Captain in the US Navy and conducted, along with sailors under his command, research related to implementation of sonar system.
 One of these sailors wrote the letter below describing his time with Andrews.

 List of Research Project